zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    will be performed on it.

-   :p: The IP and ICMP headers of the considered packet.
+   :param p: The IP and ICMP headers of the considered packet.

    :returns: True if the packet should not be analyzed any further.